Planning Sustainable Places

 Creating vibrant, connected and green places

-The Planning Sustainable Places program works to advance integrated local transportation and land use planning and project development actions that support:
+The Planning Sustainable Places (PSP) program works to advance integrated local transportation and land use planning and project development actions that support:

 • Vibrant places that offer a mix of options for housing, jobs, services and recreation.